-In setup, the following items must be correctly configured in order to support the use of a remote terminal:
+In the Remote terminal's setup menu, the following items must be configured correctly to allow communication with the Primary terminal:

-In Setup Required Settings Scale > Scale Type Set the Scale Type to Remote .
+In Setup Required Settings Scale > Scale Type Set the Scale Type to Remote.
 Communication > Connections A connection must be created on the Eprint port with its Assignment set to Remote Display .

-Communication > Network > Ethernet Set the IP Address and Subnet Mask parameters so that they corresponds with those on the Primary terminal.
-Communication > Network > Secondary Port Set the Secondary Port # parameter so that it differs from the Primary Port # parameter and it corresponds with the Secondary Port # of the Primary terminal.
+In Setup Required Settings Communication > Network > Ethernet Set the IP Address, Subnet Mask and Gateway Address manually, or enable DHCP for automatic addressing.
+Communication > Network > Secondary Port Set the Secondary Port # parameter so that it differs from the Primary Port # parameter, for example 1702.